jacksondunstan/cscppcompiletimes/README.md

 ## Compiling C# #

 C# code is placed in an otherwise empty Unity project's `Assets` directory by the code generator.
+Note that using the "Experimental (.NET 4.6 Equivalent)" option in "Project Settings > Player > Scripting Runtime Version" does not impact compile times.
 The project is then opened so all assets can be imported by Unity.

 To do a full compile, run the code generator and switch to the Unity editor.